syncfusion-content/xamarin-docs/Xamarin/Expander/Accessibility.md

 ---
 layout: post
-title: Automation | Expander for Xamarin.Forms | Syncfusion.
+title: Automation in Xamarin Expander Control | Syncfusion
-description: Describes about automation id of Expander.
+description: Describes about setting automation id to find and interact with inner elements in Expander
 platform: Xamarin
 control: Expander
 documentation: ug
 ---
-# Automation Id
+# AutomationId

-The Expander control has built in AutomationId for inner elements.
-Please find following table of AutomationIds of inner elements.
-To keep unique AutomationID, These inner element's Automation IDs get updated based on Expander's Automation ID.
-For example, if we set Expander's AutomationId as "Expander.AutomationId = AutomationIcon1 or AutomationIcon2... " then Automation framework will interact the `Expander` as `AutomationIcon1 Expander`, `AutomationIcon2 Expander` for subsequent icons.
-The following image denoted the AutomationIds of inner elements.
+The Expander control has built-in `AutomationId` for inner elements.
+The `AutomationId` API allows the automation framework to find and interact with the inner elements of the Expander control.
+To keep unique AutomationId, these inner element's AutomationIds are updated based on Expander control `AutomationId`.

+For example, if we set Expander's AutomationId as "Automation" then Automation framework will interact with expander icon of Expander Header  as `Automation Expander`.

 <table>
 <tr>